Reading time: 4 minutes

 - Be holding the shares on the ex-dividend date, although you can sell on this date.

 The 45-day rule doesn’t apply if you are an individual taxpayer and the total franking credits being claimed are less than $5,000 for the financial year.
+See the ATO website for more details.

 Retirement income strategy

-Most of Australia’s top companies have emerged from the pandemic in fundamentally good shape and continue to offer attractive dividends enhanced by franking credits.
+Most of Australia’s top companies emerged from the pandemic in fundamentally good shape and continue to offer attractive dividends enhanced by franking credits.

 Even so, choosing shares based purely on dividends or tax benefits rather than looking at the fundamental value and future growth prospects of the investment is a dangerous game and could put your capital at risk.

 Temporary cuts and suspension of some dividends during the pandemic also highlight the risks of relying too heavily on one investment strategy.
 All investors, whether in accumulation or retirement phase, need to diversify their income sources to reduce market, regulatory and other risks.
+That means looking beyond the banks and miners to other market sectors for high-yielding shares, but also looking to other income-generating asset classes.

 The hunt for yield